 Level 1 Charging

 The most basic type of charging.
 Level 1 relies on standard North American 120 volt outlets with alternating current (AC), the most common household plugs everyone is familiar with.
-Almost all electric vehicles come included with basic hardware and cables needed to charge from a 120 volt household power.
+Almost all electric vehicles include basic hardware and cables needed to charge from a 120 volt household power plug.
 The car’s onboard charging equipment converts AC current to direct current (DC) required to charge the battery.

 If you live in a private home, you very likely already have a Level 1 outlet available at your parking location.